 Here is my questions 1) should this be documented as a warning in docs because, although I'm sure it's an "edge case", if I did it I'm sure someone else out there has set it up this way or will do it expecting the receiving system to retain all the snapshots. or 2) can we have a discussion about: Is the "Delete stale snapshots on remote system:" checkbox functioning in the way most users would understand or should it be reworded/removed?

-#12 Updated by Kris Moore about 1 year ago
+#12 Updated by Kris Moore over 3 years ago

 - Assignee changed from Kris Moore to Dru Lavigne